|Guide||♦||2 Triplogs||Active Topic|

 The drive to the Juniper Springs trailhead was an adventure.
-A beautiful, scenic drive into a portion of Arizona I have never traveled.
+A beautiful scenic drive into a portion of Arizona that I have never traveled.
 The highlight of the early morning trip, just north of the junction to Camp Wood, was a bull elk standing off the side of the road to my right.
-I brought my jeep to a dead stop and cussed myself out for not having my camera up front with me.
-I watched him for a few minutes and he studied me, or shall I say, my jeep.
-After a few moments he ambled off into the trees.
+I brought my Jeep to a dead stop and cussed myself out for not having my camera upfront with me.
+I watched him for a few minutes, and he studied me, or shall I say, my Jeep.
+After a few moments, he ambled off into the trees.
 Awed by the sight of this stately beast, I then took notice of a group of cows idling nearby to my left, chewing, eyeballing me nervously.
 Stupid animals!

 The trailhead is small, offering little parking and no restroom facilities.
-Nearby is a sign-in box and just to the right it is the start of trail #1, The Old Military Trail.
-However, I started here because about a half of mile the Juniper Springs trail will fork left.
+Nearby is a sign-in box, and just to the right, it is the start of trail #1, The Old Military Trail.
+However, I started here because, in about half a mile, the Juniper Springs trail will fork left.

 It is a thousand-foot climb in a mile, slow going and rocky.
 And does level off.
 In my journal, I noted, "pleasant to walk, yet harsh in appearance.
 Shale rocks, dirt, dying grotesque trees.
-The bark beetle is here, some pines are dying."
-The remaining portion of the trail is easy and the trees begin to thicken offering a little more shade and a breather.
+The bark beetle is here, and some pines are dying."
+The remaining portion of the trail is easy, and the trees begin to thicken, offering a little more shade and a breather.

-Not long afterward I reached the juntion of 2 and 20, the Juniper Mesa trail.
-A sign points out to left, it is the direction I need to go and to my right it points out the direction to Juniper Springs.
+Not long afterward, I reached the junction of 2 and 20, the Juniper Mesa trail.
+A sign points out to the left, it is the direction I need to go, and to my right, it points out the direction to Juniper Springs.